francescacollu/francescacollu.github.io/content/ItalianParliamentGap/age/age_step3.md

-But what about the rest of the young population?
-If we define _youth_ as people up to 35 years old, we find that over 6 million Italians fall into the 26–35 age group — accounting for around 10.8% of the population.
-In Parliament, there would be 65 people of that age.
+But what about Italians aged 26-35?
+They make up 11% of the population — roughly 6 million people.
+If Parliament matched society, 65 MPs would be in this group.